strontic/strontic.github.io/xcyclopedia/library/wmi.dll-1022E62B18BFA25D88754918528C3D04.md

 ## Possible Misuse

 *The following table contains possible examples of `wmi.dll` being misused.
-While `wmi.dll` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `wmi.dll` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --